typetron/typetron.org/tutorials/twitter-clone/mentions.md

         const parentTweet = await Tweet.find(parent)
         const parentTweetUser = parentTweet?.user.get()
         /**
-         * we need to create a 'reply' notification if the user that replied the tweet is not its author.
+         * we need to create a notification if the user that replied/retweeted with this tweet is not its author.
          */
         if (parentTweetUser && parentTweetUser.id !== this.user.id) {
             await this.addNotification(tweet, parentTweetUser.id, type)